jason5ng32/macOS-Screen-Saver-as-Chrome-New-Tab/README.md

 Replace Chrome's new tab with macOS's screen saver videos.
 You need to first deploy a local HTTP server.

+## Features

+This Chrome extension offers the following features:

+1. 🎥 Elevate your Chrome start page and new tab experience with stunning 4K videos, sourced from macOS' built-in aerial screen savers.
+2. 🌦️ Get real-time weather updates along with a 3-day forecast.
+3. 💬 Access ChatGPT web version directly by entering text into the extension and start chatting.
+4. 🌟 Enjoy randomly displayed motivational quotes.

+P.S.
+If you're not a macOS user, no worries!
+You can still use this extension, but you'll need to sort out the video source on your own. 🛠️

 ![Screenshot](screenshot.png)

 ## Step 1: Download screen saver videos in system preferences